 Signal over noise

 Tesla doesn’t put their money into advertising.
-Musk believes in focusing all efforts on perfecting their product, “A lot of companies get confused, they spend money on things that don’t actually make the .”
+Musk believes in focusing all efforts on perfecting their product, “A lot of companies get confused, they spend money on things that don’t actually make the product better.”
 The best marketing in the world will have a hard time selling a less-than-desirable product.
 Besides, as Tesla has proven, there’s no need for a marketing budget when your product sells itself.

 As much fun as it is having people agree with you on everything, it’s counter-productive to perfecting your product or service.
 Musk keeps his ideas fresh by using trusted advisers to provide consistent and truthful feedback.
-Fostering an environment of open feedback is important, especially for the long-term health of a product, not to mention it’s the that the 44-year-old billionaire has to offer —“constantly think about how you could be doing things better and questioning yourself.”
+Fostering an environment of open feedback is important, especially for the long-term health of a product, not to mention it’s the best piece of advice that the 44-year-old billionaire has to offer —“constantly think about how you could be doing things better and questioning yourself.”
 Though you may not always like what you hear, you and your company will be better off for it.

 When Elon Musk walks into a meeting, he expects that his employees will be ready for anything he throws at them.
 That demonstrates that in addition to preparation, his staff brings the highest level of talent to his team.
 Not only does this help to ensure that his employees are some of the brightest who know the complexities of a high-capacity battery cell or a space rocket inside and out, it also saves him time by not waiting for answers that someone should have already known.

 This is a common theme of the ultra-productive—a daily schedule that is closely adhered to.
 And it begins first thing in the morning, not after twenty minutes of “instagramming”.
 Being the top dog of two major companies doesn’t give Musk a break, it means that a tight schedule is even more imperative.
 His top aide has his daily planner broken into five-minute slots, and even finding your way into one of those openings is tough work.
 Logistics can help optimize your schedule.
 For example, Musk spends Monday in LA with SpaceX, then Tuesday and Wednesday with Tesla up in the Bay Area, and back to LA by Thursday.
-SpaceX and the Tesla design studio which is directly adjacent to the SpaceX HQ.
+Friday is split between SpaceX and the Tesla design studio which is directly adjacent to the SpaceX HQ.
 So not only does he avoid wasting time commuting, he saves hours by bringing the work to him.